 though your footprints were not seen. — Psalm 77:19

-This past May, Academy Award-winning actor Denzel Washington delivered the commencement address at Dillard University.
+Several years ago, Academy Award-winning actor Denzel Washington delivered the commencement address at Dillard University, a historically black university founded in 1869.
 His first piece of advice for graduates about to embark on life’s journey was three simple words: “Put.
 God.
 First.”
 Denzel explained, “Put God first in everything you do.
 Everything I have is by the grace of God.
 Understand that.
 It’s a gift.”
 The famous actor explained how 40 years earlier he had been flunking out of college, but ultimately, with the help of God, he got to where he is today.

 Psalm 77 makes reference to the parting of the Red Sea.
 The truth is that God didn’t just part the sea once thousands of years ago.
 God parts the sea every single day.
 How is that possible?
 There are three phrases in verse 19, each of which teaches us about the miracles that God performs daily in our lives.